calacademy-research/minibar/README.md

 With the requirements of a typical Python installation, the minibar.py source and the edlib module installed, minibar has run on MacOS, Linux and Windows machines.

+You can download the file using curl or wget from https://raw.githubusercontent.com/calacademy-research/minibar/master/minibar.py and use `chmod 775 minibar.py` to permit execution of the python script.

 ### Usage
 Here are the complete set of options available to you.